techatpark/api-services/RoughNote.md

+# Practice
-Time bound exams
+- Time bound exams
-How to remove Edit option in practice
+- How to remove Edit option in practice

+# Book
+- Add

+# Class
+- Add